 Core Module (36 ECTS)

 The course offers an in-depth analysis of the key concepts that frame foreign policy strategies of the EU and Russia.
-Lectures and seminars provide opportunities to comprehend the primordial importance of ideas for normative policies and institution building.
-The gist of the course is to unpack a variety of (the languages of) conceptualizations of Russia and Europe, as seen from different hegemonic and counter-hegemonic perspectives, including those of their common neighbours.
+Lectures and seminars provide opportunities to comprehend the primordial importance of ideas for normative policies and institution building and the different theoretical vantage points to frame them.
+The gist of the course is to unpack a variety of (the languages of) conceptualizations of Russia and Europe, as seen from different hegemonic and counter- hegemonic perspectives, including those of their common neighbours.

 Course keywords: ideas, political practices, Russia, Europe.